haohao1029/demonstrate-serverless-tech/README.md

 > If you try to rerun `docker-compose up` without `docker-compose down -v`, the test container will fail due `preds_per_message * number_message` is **not match** with `csv_count`.

+> No worries about missing heartbeats from client error in rabbitmq, it will eventually restart the connection once users call APIs

 > After running all thing, you could go into `producer` or `consumer` to check about csv data.
 ```bash
 ls data